TosbackCgusBridge-Bot/CGUs-versions/Officedepot/Terms of Service.md

 You further agree and warrant that you shall not submit any Transmission:

 *   that is known by you to be false, inaccurate or misleading.
-*   that infringes any third party's intellectual property rights or rights of publicity or privacy.
+*   that infringes any third party's intellectual property rights or rights of publicity or privacy;
 *   that violates any law, statute, ordinance or regulation.
 *   that is, or may reasonably be considered to be, defamatory, libelous, hateful, racially or religiously biased or offensive, unlawfully threatening or unlawfully harassing to any individual, partnership or corporation.
 *   for which you were compensated or granted any consideration by any third party.